Free early learning

 Day nurseries are usually for children from birth until they start school but some nurseries may only take children in certain age ranges.

 You can find a full list of registered Nursery Education Fund (NEF) nurseries, which offer free hours, on the Jersey Child Care Trust Website.

 Preschool hours generally reflect the school day or offer mornings only, but hours may differ between preschools.

 Preschools are for children from two years to school entry age, who are toilet-trained.

-The States of Jersey provides early learning in 17 of its 22 primary schools.
+The Government of Jersey provides early learning in 20 of its 22 primary schools.
 You can buy further sessions of one or two hours a day on top of the 20 free hours.

-School nursery classes have places for up to 30 children.
-They are run by a qualified nursery teacher and two teaching assistants.
+School nursery classes are run by a qualified nursery teacher and at least two teaching assistants.

 The following primary schools have a nursery class:

 d'Auvergne School website

 Grands Vaux School website